TagYurIt/rpg_game/bash/README.md

 ### If you rename the game, please make sure it ends with `.sh`
 This game runs on:

-:white_check_mark: Linux
+✅ Linux

-:white_check_mark: MacOS
+✅ MacOS

-:white_check_mark: iOS/iPadOS
+✅ iOS/iPadOS

-:white_check_mark: Android
+✅ Android

-:question:  Windows
+❓ Windows

-:x:  ChromeOS (it is possible, however you need developer mode) `<>` around something means that it is required, its is usually the name of the file you downloaded
+❌ ChromeOS (it is possible, however you need developer mode)

+`<>` around something means that it is required, its is usually the name of the file you downloaded

 ## Linux